-Supplementary to paragraph 4, students from institutes of higher Based on amended professional education (HBO) who are preparing for the first-year Section 7:37c WHW examination will be admitted to the Bachelor's programme, provided that: The student can provide a positive advisory on completion from University Student his/her HBO institution, which must be provided to Vrije Universiteit Council's advice on Amsterdam (VU) by no later than 1 August 2021. policy (9:33a WHW, • The student must still pass no more than one teaching unit of the second paragraph) first year of HBO, or in the case that more than one teaching unit must still be passed, these must be worth no more than 6 EC Advice of the OLC on each programme credits. via the Teaching and If the student has not passed the first-year examination of an HBO Examination Bachelor's programme at the latest by 31 December 2021, the student's Regulations registration for a Bachelor's programme at Vrije Universiteit Amsterdam will be terminated.
-II
+Supplementary to paragraph 4, students from institutes of higher professional education (HBO) who are preparing for the first-year examination will be admitted to the Bachelor's programme, provided that:

+- The student can provide a positive advisory on completion from his/her HBO institution, which must be provided to Vrije Universiteit Amsterdam (VU) by no later than 1 August 2022. - The student must still pass no more than one teaching unit of the first year of HBO, or in the case that more than one teaching unit must still be passed, these must be worth no more than 6 EC credits.

+If the student has not passed the first-year examination of an HBO Bachelor's programme at the latest by 31 December 2022, the student's registration for a Bachelor's programme at Vrije Universiteit Amsterdam will be terminated.